-Your information may be shared for the following:
+Your information may be shared for the following reasons:

-- Where other organisations are commissioned by CIPFA to provide specific activities to support the delivery of your membership service.
-These include:
+- Where other organisations are commissioned by CIPFA to provide specific activities to support the delivery of our services (sub-processors).
+These include (without limitation):

 - Redactive as the publisher of Public Finance magazine and Public Finance International

 - PQ Publishing as the publisher of PQ Magazine

 - Parliament Hill as the provider of the CIPFA rewards website